08615999961401

 Pulse SequenceControls direction

-This digital control architecture is one reason stepper motors integrate easily with PLCs, CNC controllers, and industrial automation systems.
+This simple digital control method is one reason stepper motors integrate easily with PLCs, CNC systems, and industrial automation controllers.

-Modern stepper motor drivers support multiple stepping modes.
+Modern stepper drivers support several stepping modes depending on required motion performance.

 Full-Step Mode

-The rotor moves one complete step angle for every pulse.
+The motor advances one full step for every pulse signal.

 Half-Step Mode